MariusNea/Aurora/README.txt

 Outliers (Anomaly) Detection

-This plugin uses Isolation Forest algorithm to detect outliers on timeseries.
+This plugin uses Isolation Forest algorithm to detect outliers in timeseries.
 From your dataframe select column on which you want to apply algorithm.
 The result will be a plot with both inliers(red) and outliers (blue).

 Principal Component Analysis (PCA)